About Breast Implant Illness

 Identifying breast implant illness:

 There is no single test to diagnose breast implant illness therefore the signs and symptoms can be used to recognize the pattern of clinical characteristics prevalent with breast implants.
 A caution on the physical examination is that the patients often look well while feeling terrible.
 It is an invisible illness that often goes undetected or misdiagnosed.
 Chemical poisoning, silicone toxicity, heavy metal toxicity, and biotoxicity are often underlying factors.
 The “classic” autoimmune symptoms generally do not apply here, autoantibodies are often detected but symptoms and tests do not follow classical autoimmune criteria.
 Some experts have said that this is an illness of its own.4 Unfortunately plastic surgeons will not help in identifying breast implant illness and much of the medical community will refute it.
-Environmental medicine doctors tend to have more experience in diagnosing the chemical toxic effects that occur.
+Environmental medicine doctors tend to have more experience in identifying the toxic effects that occur.

 Two studies that collectively detail the clinical features and physical examinations of over 700+ women with breast implants are: